 Writing a Program Description is a worthwhile activity even if a facility does not intend to achieve AAALAC accreditation, since the process itself encourages critical appraisal and subsequent adjustment of all aspects of the facility’s function.

 To ensure compliance with these tasks, a Master Plan should also be created.
 In its simplest form, this resembles a year planner that itemises those tasks which need to be accomplished during the study/year, but which are readily forgotten, such as service of equipment, disinfection of premises and regular re-appraisal of the facility’s policies and procedures (see step 2 below).
 Suggestions for topics to be included in a Master Plan are given here.

 2. A set of Standard Operating Procedures (SOPs)

-Guidelines for planning animal experiments.
-These complement and draw upon the knowledge obtained in steps 1 & 2, and are the main subject of the PREPARE guidelines.
+3. Guidelines for planning animal experiments.
+These complement and draw upon the knowledge obtained in steps 1 & 2 above, and are the main subject of the various sections in the PREPARE guidelines.